 Michael McCoy of Tulsa served as the architect, who had designed several of the western Kansas domes.
-Monolithic Constructors Inc. inflated the Airforms and built the domes.
+Monolithic Constructors Inc. supplied the Airforms and South Industries built the domes.
 Century Construction located in Mississippi completed the interior as general contractor.

 The community reaction to these new structures was positive.
 “Everybody was really excited about them,” Pegram stated.
 School officials from around the area have showed interest and toured the school.
 “The other schools that come in can’t believe that we have what we have.”

 Pegram described the domes as very beneficial for the school.
 Several sporting events have been hosted by the school.
 Pegram is very clear the reason why: “It’s all because we have a dome.”

 The domes were an upgrade to the school.
 Previous to the domes being built, the school only had one gymnasium.
 There were not enough locker rooms, so visiting teams would have to change in classrooms.
 Now there are two gymnasiums and ample room for activities.

 Going on two years using the domes, Pegram has only one regret.
 “We should have made them bigger.”